Central PA Birdline

 http://people.delphiforums.com/MCCONAUGHY/currentbl.htm

 I would also like to point out that one of the people who regularly reports to the hotline is Bob Schutsky, owner of BIRD TREKS Tours.
-He leads birding tours to other areas of North and Central America.
+He leads birding tours in other areas of North and Central America.
 You can contact him at 717-548-3303 or at his new web site:

 http://www.birdtreks.com